Surgery to the lymph nodes for breast cancer

 Removing all the lymph nodes

-If you have invasive breast cancer, the surgeon will sometimes recommend removing all the lymph nodes in the armpit.
-This is called an axillary lymph node dissection (ALND) or clearance.
+Sometimes the surgeon will recommend removing all the lymph nodes in the armpit.
+This is called an axillary lymph node dissection (ALND) or axillary lymph node clearance (ANC).
+It aims to remove any nodes that contain cancer cells in the area close to the cancer.

 About our information